yodrew/yodrew.github.io/_pages/front/introduction.md

 #### contents

-The "intro" sections—dedication, contents, blurb, notes, foreword, preface, and introduction—aren't just a sales pitch.
-They succinctly present the basic idea in different ways to aid understanding.
+The front part of the book—disclaimer, dedication, contents, blurb, notes, foreword, preface, and introduction—isn't just a sales pitch.
+Its elements succinctly present the basic idea in different ways to aid understanding.
+In hygiene, understanding is always the first task.

 Chapters are grouped in three parts: